genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 PUT /api/v1/transformations/configurations/{id}
 ```

 The request body follows the same structure as the `POST` endpoint.
 Updating does not overwrite the configuration: the current state is saved as a previous version and the active version is incremented.
-The same `id` is reused across all iterations, and every earlier version stays retrievable, so you can audit or re-run a job with the exact parameters used in the past.
+The same `id` is reused across all iterations, and any version can be referenced in a job - by default the latest is used.

 You cannot update a configuration once it has been archived: `PUT` on an archived configuration returns `409 Conflict`.
 To change it, create a new configuration instead (see [Archive a configuration](#archive-a-configuration)).

-Resubmit the dry-run job against the same configuration and review the logs again.
-Repeat until the dry run completes without errors or warnings that require action, then submit the full run.
+Resubmit the dry-run job with the updated configuration and review the logs again.
+Repeat until the dry run completes without issues and produces the output you expect, then submit the full run.

 ## Review your configurations